Celebrating 60 years of Fugro

 Path to Profitable Growth strategy announced

-Fugro’s Path to Profitable Growth strategy is based on three objectives:
+Mark Heine is appointed CEO and Fugro’s Path to Profitable Growth strategy is launched, based on three objectives:

 - Capture the upturn in energy and infrastructure – population growth, urbanisation and ageing assets are driving the infrastructure markets in most of the countries where we operate